jeremykendall/jeremykendall.net/source/_posts/2009-10-28-network-monitoring-and-logging-with-perl.markdown

 **The Problem**

-I've been having trouble with my AT&T; DSL installation here at the new place.
+I've been having trouble with my AT&T DSL installation here at the new place.
 My internet connection will come and go, seemingly at random, and for random amounts of time.
 I [tweeted about it](http://twitter.com/JeremyKendall/status/5193232511) once already, hoping that sharing my frustration with the world might make me feel a little better.
 Nope.
 Didn't work.

-I've had this problem before with AT&T;, when I got DSL installed at my last place.
+I've had this problem before with AT&T, when I got DSL installed at my last place.
 Things were rough for a while, and then somehow they seemed to straighten out on their own.
 I'm not crossing my fingers that I'll have such luck again.

 **What's Really Going On?**